sleeplessinc/log5/README.md

-# log5 - A simple logging utility.
+# log5 - Simple logging utility.

 Provides a simple module with a log() function and a log level value.
 The log() function writes the msg to stdout, prefixed with a timestamp, when